treasure-data/prestogres/README.md

 ## Limitation

-* Extended query is not supported ([PostgreSQL Frontend/Backend Protocol](http://www.postgresql.org/docs/9.3/static/protocol.html))
+* Extended query is not supported
   * ODBC driver needs to set:
      * **Server side prepare = no** property (UseServerSidePrepare=0 at .ini file)
      * **Level of rollback on errors = Transaction** property (Protocol=7.4-0 or Protocol=6.4 at .ini file)